abhia-bt/robot-challenge/README.md

 2. Use `src/api.js` to build an api that can process robot instructions and return an answer.
 3. Use `src/client.js` to build a front end that can send instructions to the api and render the response.
 4. Let us know when you are done and send a link to your repository.
+5. We will use sample-input.txt to validate your api.
 ## Getting Started

 ```sh